THE EARTHLY INHERITANCE SERIES of BIBLE SUBJECTS

 Esau’s human identity in this allegory.
 Both have inherent sin of human nature.

-Jacob and Esau typify two kinds of sinful humanity, spiritual and non-spiritual.
+Jacob and Esau represent two kinds of humanity, wise and foolish.
+Both have a

-Spiritual people hear the voice of their conscience, but the non-spiritual do not.
+that love wisdom will hear the voice of their conscience, but the unwise will not.

-have their destiny in the promise given to Abraham.
+who have a destiny in the promise given to Abraham.
 Such people will be in the

 resurrection of the righteous (promised in Luke 14:14), and their inheritance is